-The Division of Mathematics and Computer Science in the College of Science and Technology offers the Bachelor of Science degree in mathematics, the Bachelor of Arts in computer information systems and the Bachelor of Science degree in computer science (ABET accredited).
+The Division of Mathematics and Computer Science in the College of Science and Technology offers Bachelor of Science degrees in cybersecurity and mathematics, as well as a Bachelor of Arts in computer information systems and the Bachelor of Science degree in computer science (Computing Accreditation Commission of ABET accredited).
 Minors are offered in mathematics and computer science.